boxyld/Yldland/README.md

 # Yldland
-Hyprland rice is coming soon
+Hyprland rice is coming soon (or mybe not)